 A popular cross-country ski trail and a perfect choice for a winter hike with the kids.
 History Rock is a 1.4 mile hike to the rock itself and once there, kids love to check out all the names engraved on the giant rock over the years.
 It has little elevation gain, but a few short steep sections.
 This hike stays relatively quiet year-round.
 If you want to hike further, the trail continues on.
 If you are feeling really ambitious you can follow the trail all the way South Cottonwood Creek!

 Getting there: Hyalite Canyon, past Langohr Campground, take a right at the well-marked trailhead before the reservoir.

 Photo credit: Carla Knoll

-A frozen waterfall is a sight to behold and Ousel Falls is an easy one to get to in the winter.
-It's 1.6 miles, there is little elevation and it's an easy drive to the trailhead because it is close to Big Sky.
+A frozen waterfall is a sight to behold and Ousel Falls in Big Sky is an easy one to get to in the winter.
+It's a 1.6-mile hike to the waterfall with little elevation gain.
+It's an easy drive to the trailhead because it is close to Big Sky.
 This trail gets quite a bit of use, so the snow stays nicely packed down.

 Getting there: Take Us 191 and go right towards Big Sky.
 Take a let on Ousel Falls Rd to the trailhead.

 Bozeman is a special place.
 Those who are lucky enough to be natives have always known this.
 For the rest, it probably didn’t take long to realize.
 With so many...